 Most health problems in captive newts arise from unclean water.
 Bacteria and fungus can build up in the tank, causing skin lesions and infections.
 If you notice a lesion on your newt, contact your vet and clean its water promptly.
 If you catch the problem quick enough, it should be easy to remedy.
 However, prolonged, unsuitable tank conditions can cause death.

 You must also take caution in handling your newts and making sure they are out of reach of other pets.
 Since fire belly newts produce toxins through their skin and glands, gloves must be worn to avoid skin irritation or ingestion.
 Pets, like dogs or cats, that eat a newt should be rushed to the vet, as they can die.

 Due to a lethal fungus called chytrid fungus that exists among wild populations of many tailed amphibians, newts and salamanders cannot be imported into the U.S. However, there are a few domestic breeders selling newts to in-state residents.
 To purchase a newt outside of your state, look online for a reputable dealer or contact your local pet store for more information.

-If you're having trouble locating a fire belly newt, the Eastern newt (a domestic variety found up and down the East Coast and as far west as Texas) makes a colorful beginner pet.
-Another pet option is the California red-bellied newt which exists in the wild on the West Coast from Alaska to Northern California.
-One of the most common newts found in pet stores throughout the U.S. (and most often mistaken for the California newt) is the rough-skinned newt.
+If you're having trouble locating a fire belly newt, the Eastern newt (a domestic variety found up and down the East Coast and as far west as Texas) makes another colorful beginner pet.